SnowZero/SNDropDownMenu/README.md

 ### How to use

-- Drag 'SNDropDownMenu.swift' to your project
+- Drag `SNDropDownMenu.swift` to your project
-- Add 'SNDropDownMenuDelegate' to your ViewController
+- Add `SNDropDownMenuDelegate` to your ViewController
 - Refer to the example
 ```
 // example